-The Guide to a Romantic Cartagena, Colombia Honeymoon
+The Guide to a Romantic Cartagena Honeymoon in Colombia

 So, what are you waiting for?
 It's time to pack your bags and explore one of the most romantic destinations on this side of the globe.
 Here's what to expect from a Cartagena honeymoon.

 Cartagena boasts consistent warm temperatures, in the mid-80s.
 However, Colombia does have wet and dry seasons.
-To avoid the rain, plan your honeymoon for December through April when the climate is sunny and pristine.
+The best time to visit to avoid the rain would be December through April, when the climate is sunny and pristine.

 If, however, you'd rather avoid the crowds and you're willing to put up with a little precipitation, you can still find relatively agreeable weather from June through September.
 The average rainfall is under four inches per month (for comparison, this would make the city similar to Seattle in the spring or fall).